Have a few questions?

 Is the venue accessible?

-The Engineers Club is wheelchair accessible with prior notice, and Baltimore Concert Opera offers seating in compliance with ADA guidelines.
-Please call the Baltimore Concert Opera office (443.445.0226) at least two days in advance of your visit, so that we may personally arrange for your wheelchair access at the club.
+The Engineers Club is wheelchair accessible, and Baltimore Concert Opera offers seating in compliance with ADA guidelines.
+Please call the Baltimore Concert Opera office (443.445.0226) in advance of your visit, so that we may personally arrange for your wheelchair access at the club through the rear entrance of the building.

 What about Group discounts?

 Bring a group, and save!
-Groups of 10 or more receive discounted tickets, priority seating, and waived ticketing fees.
-We also offer one complimentary ticket for every 15 tickets purchased.
-For group sales inquiries, contact email@example.com.
+Groups of 10 or more receive discounted tickets and priority seating.
+For group sales inquiries, contact firstname.lastname@example.org.

 Children at the opera?